 Chemistry of bad dreams

 But sometimes our lives get beyond tough.
 Then, stress hormone levels, including noradrenaline, rise.
 In fact, in PTSD patients, who often suffer from nightmare disorder, noradrenaline levels are higher than normal.
 These traumatized individuals are trying to deal with their painful memories, and so is their REM sleep.
 The brain will attempt to “de-emotionalize” these memories, and when it fails, there’s a high chance, it will keep trying.

 With the chemical balance disturbed, the brain temporarily loses its ability to “de-emotionalize” our memories, and REM becomes literally the Upside Down – a mean place to relive the darkest variations of our worst traumas.

-It’s also worth knowing, why the deeply disturbing nightmares are so vivid and why you remember them better than other dreams.
-The reason is connected with waking up – as in all dreams, during nightmares, almost every part of the brain is active.
+It’s also worth knowing, why the deeply disturbing bad dreams are so vivid and why you remember them better than other dreams.
+The reason is connected with waking up – as in all dreams, almost every part of the brain is active.
 That includes the cortex responsible for the content of the dream and the visual cortex, right at the back of the brain, responsible for seeing dreams.
 We also tend to better remember dreams with an emotional load.
 Now add two and two together.
-Nightmares cause a strong emotional reaction that makes the dreamer wake up.
+Bad dreams cause a strong emotional reaction that makes the dreamer wake up.
 The images from the dream are still present in the visual cortex as afterimages – that’s why bad dreams seem more vivid than other dreams.

 How to stop nightmares

-It’s perfectly normal to be afraid of nightmares.
+It’s perfectly normal to be afraid of bad dreams.
 They hit us where it hurts the most at the time when we’re most vulnerable.
 But there are ways to prevent bad dreams.